tangentsoft/libtabula/HACKERS.md

 Testing Your Proposed Change
 ----

 libtabula includes a self-test mechanism called `dtest`.
 It's a Bourne shell script, run much like `exrun`:

     $ ./dtest [-s server_addr] [-u user] [-p password]

-This automatically runs most of the examples, captures the outputs to a file, and then compares that to a known-good run's outputs, stored in `bmark.txt`.
+This automatically runs most of the examples, capturing the program outputs to a file, and then compares that to a known-good run's outputs, stored in `bmark.txt`.
 So, before you submit a patch, run `dtest` to see if anything has changed.

+The easiest way to run `dtest` is as `make dtest`, which assumes you have a "test" user with password "test" on your system's default DBMS.

-If something has and you can't account for it, it represents a problem that you'll have to fix before submitting the patch.
+If `dtest` turns up a change and you can't account for it, it represents a problem that you'll have to fix before submitting the patch.
 If it gives an expected change, remove `bmark.txt`, re-run `dtest`, and include the `bmark.txt` diffs in your patch.
 This communicates to us the fact that you know there are differences and want the patch evaluated anyway.
-Otherwise, we are likely to view the change as a bug.
+Otherwise, we are likely to view the change as a regression.

-`dtest` also runs all of the unit tests in `test/*`.
+`dtest` also runs all of the unit tests in `test/*` which don't purposely fail.

+(One of the unit tests won't even build, on purpose, because it tests whether a compile-time check within the library stops compilation as it should.)

 The purpose of `test/*` is different from that of `examples/*`:

 *   `test/*` are unit tests: each tests only one libtabula class, independent of everything else.
 Because DB access requires several libtabula classes to cooperate, a unit test never accesses a database; hence, no unit test needs DB connection parameters.
     We will never get 100% code coverage from `test/*` alone.

 *   `examples/*` can be thought of as integration tests: they test many pieces of libtabula working together, accessing a real database server.
 In addition to ensuring that all the pieces work together and give consistent results from platform to platform and run to run, it also fills in gaps in the code coverage where no suitable `test/*` module could be created.

 *   `test/*` programs always run silently on success, writing output only to indicate test failures.
-This is because they're usually only run via dtest.
+This is because they're usually only run via `dtest`.

 *   `examples/*` are always "noisy," regardless of whether they succeed or fail, because they're also run interactively by people learning to use libtabula.

 Patches should include tests if they introduce new functionality or fix a bug that the existing test coverage failed to catch.
 If the test